mcbridejc/UsbCanAdapter/README.md

 ST has a DFU programming tool for windows (and there are others)

+## Jumpers

+There are three shortable jumpers:

+- "TERM" connects a 120 ohm termination resistor between CAN_H and CAN_L.
+- "POWER_ISO" (two jumpers) connect the USB 5V and ground to the isolated CAN bus side of the transceiver.
+If these are left unconnected, the CAN bus is electrically isolated from the MCU/USB side of the board, but 5V must be provided from elsewhere.

 ## Reminders for using on linux

 `sudo ip link set can0 type can bitrate 1000000`